ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/llama-cpu/llama-chatbot.md

 Some examples:

-* Q8_0 --> Straight-forward quantization method (indicated with _0 or _1), with an 8 bit integer per parameter.
+* Q8_0 --> Straightforward quantization method (indicated with _0 or _1), with an 8 bit integer per parameter.
 * Q4_K_M --> K-quant method (indicated with _K), with a 4 bit integer per parameter, with the _M quantization mix type used.
 * IQ2_XXS --> I-quant method (indicated with _IQ), with the _XXS quantization mix type used.
-* F16  --> Using a 16 bit floating point number per parameter (no other quantization method used, only rounding a number if starting from a 32 bit floating point number).
+* F16  --> Using a 16-bit floating point number per parameter (no other quantization method used, only rounding a number if starting from a 32 bit floating point number).

 Each quantization method has a unique approach to quantizing parameters.
 The deeper technical details of different quantization methodologies is outside the scope of this guide.
 The main takeaway is that selecting the right model quantization is critical to running an LLM effectively on your hardware, and the most impactful quantization decision is the number of bits per parameter.
-You can try switching out different quantization levels of the same model and observe how the model size, response speed and quality change.
+You can try switching out different quantization levels of the same model and observe how the model size, response speed, and quality change.

 ## Run the Llama-2-7B-Chat LLM model

-Now lets run the llama-2-7b-chat model in interactive mode:
+Now run the llama-2-7b-chat model in interactive mode:

 ```bash
 ./main  -m llama-2-7b-chat.Q4_K_M.gguf --color -c 4096 --temp 0.7 --repeat_penalty 1.1 -n -1 -i -ins
 ```

-You should lots of interesting statistics being printed from llama.cpp about the model and the system, followed by a prompt where you can start your chat style dialogue with the model.
+You will see lots of interesting statistics being printed from llama.cpp about the model and the system, followed by a prompt where you can start your chat style dialogue with the model.
 A snippet of the output from running this model on an AWS Graviton3 c7g.xlarge instance is shown below:

 ```output
 llm_load_print_meta: LF token         = 13 '<0x0A>'